KL Yong earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 As for how Nergal came to be associated with plagues, some anthropologists believe this to be the result of syncretism with Erra, a Babylonian plague god.
 Other researchers highlight that the two deities were mentioned within the same ancient Sumerian poem, and suggest that the two names refer to the same dark god.

-Regardless of who is who, Nergal was one of the most powerful and feared plague gods in Mesopotamian faiths.
-At his fingers were various destructive powers, foremost of which being war and diseases.
-Worse, he didn’t hesitate to use these powers.
-In one myth, Nergal inflicted war on Babylon simply because he was bored.
+Regardless of who is who, Nergal was one of the most powerful and feared gods of pestilence in Mesopotamian faiths.
+At his fingers were a myriad of destructive powers, foremost of which being war and diseases.
+Worse, Nergal seldom hesitate to use these powers.
+In one myth, he inflicted war on Babylon simply because he was bored.

 Thanks to The Exorcist, Pazuzu is today one of the most notorious names in pop culture, “fondly” remembered as the malicious and very vulgar entity that possessed young Regan Macneil.